 10 Things I Won’t Buy Anywhere but Costco

 Ok, the title of this section is a little dramatic.
 Obviously, if I need something, I will buy it wherever I can get it.
 However, I try to save the following purchases for my trips to Costco because it is so worth it!

 - Avocados – I’ve never had a bad avocado from Costco.
 I realize that is a bold statement but it is the truth.
 Every single one I’ve ever purchased has become perfectly ripe without a single bruise.
 It is actually shocking.

-- Organic Dried Apricots - I love dried apricots because they're like adult fruit snacks but they can get expensive.
-However, you can pick them up at Costco for 1/4 of the price.
+- Organic Dried Apricots – I love dried apricots because they’re like adult fruit snacks but they can get expensive.
+However, you can pick up dried apricots at Costco for 1/4 of the price.